olinjs/olinjs/lessons/03-express-templates-mongo/exercises.md

 In this assignment we are doing something very bad.
 GET should be a [safe method](http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Safe_methods) that is guaranteed to not modify or delete data.
 We should be using a DELETE or POST request when we intend to modify the server's data.
 Check out this [video](https://www.youtube.com/watch?v=cIliEo0zOwg) for an example of why this is important.

 We are using GET requests in this horrible way because without writing a front end, sending other types of requests becomes much more difficult.
 We'll get there soon though.

+## Assignment Part 2 (Class 4 Homework)
+Add the following routes or modifications to the cat app:
+* GET `/cats/timeMachine/:age` => Age all cats in your database by age, where :age is a parameter, such as 3, or 4, specifying the years to add to each cat’s age as a positive integer.
+  * The server should ignore improper queries like /cats/timeMachine/3.4 and send a error message to let the user know that something has failed.
+* Change the GET `/cats/new` route => According to the complex social hierarchies that cats have, cats that are younger should have longer, more difficult to pronounce names.
+Change your GET /cats/new route so that cats who are younger will always have longer names than older cats.
+Meow.
+* GET `/dogs` => When a user navigates to /dogs in their browser, a taunt should be displayed to the sucker who wants to look at dogs, and they should then be redirected to the /cats route.
+  * The taunt should be visibly displayed for a period of time before the user is redirected.
+  * This exercise requires you to send client side javascript that will do timing and redirection.
+Googling phrases like 'redirecting with javascript' and 'setTimeout javascript' will guide you in the right direction.

 ## Additional Information
 This homework will require deploying to Heroku.
 We talked about it briefly in class but now its time to set it up.